PeterNaggschga/Simopticon/README.md

 This process heavily depends on the implemented SimulationRunner, which is responsible for returning result files and run identifiers if necessary.
 Your Evaluation implementation should rate the given simulation results with a `functionValue` — the lower, the better.

+Please consider overriding the methods provided by the Status interface to give the user a sense of what is happening.

 ### Integration